NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.6.Chapter/README.md

     6, is returned to whatever invoked factorial(3).

- Another common recursively-defened mathematical function is the Fibonacci sequence, which has the following de nition:
+ Another common recursively-defened mathematical function is the Fibonacci sequence, which has the following definition:

           fibonacci(1) = 1
           fibonacci(2) = 1